zll17/Neural_Topic_Models/README.md

 **WAE with Gaussian Mixture prior + Gaussian Softmax**

 An improved model of the original WLDA.
 It takes gaussian mixture distribution as prior distribution, which has two types of evolution strategy: `gmm-std` and `gmm-ctm` (GMM-standart and GMM-customized for short, respectively).
 The gmm-std adopts Gaussian mixture distribution,  whose components have fixed means and variances, while those of the gmm-ctm will adjust to fit the latent vectors through the whole training process.
 The number of the components is usually set as the same as the number of topics.
 Emperically, the WTM-GMM model usually achieve better performance, both in topic coherence and diversity, than WTM-MMD and NVDM-GSM.
 It also avoid the mode collapse problem, which is a problem plagues the GMNTM for a long time.
-I personally highly recommend this model.
+I personally recommend this model.

 *Explaination for some arguments:*